andresguezz/odin-recipes-/README.md

-simple HMTL exercise for the ODIN project
+simple HTML exercise for the ODIN project